emiller233/hubitat_app_gcalsearch/README.md

 2) Copy the code for the 2 Apps "GCal Search" and "GCal Search Trigger" into Hubitat, under Apps Code

-3) Copy the code for the 2 Devices "GCal Switch" into Hubitat, under Drivers Code
+3) Copy the code for the "GCal Switch" Driver into Hubitat, under Drivers Code

 4) In Hubitat, go to the Apps page and install the "GCal Search" app.
         -This will walk you through connecting to Google and selecting a calendar and search terms.